Skip to main content

 Drug name Uses Dosage Coupons

-Trulicity (dulaglutide) Type 2 diabetes mellitus, cardiovascular event risk reduction in those with Type 2 diabetes and cardiovascular disease or multiple risk factors 0.75-4.5 mg subcutaneous (under the skin) injection once weekly Trulicity coupons
+Trulicity (dulaglutide) Type 2 diabetes mellitus, cardiovascular event risk reduction in those with Type 2 diabetes and heart disease or multiple risk factors 0.75 to 4.5 mg subcutaneous (under the skin) injection once weekly Trulicity coupons

-Ozempic (semaglutide) Type 2 diabetes mellitus, cardiovascular event risk reduction in those with Type 2 diabetes and cardiovascular disease 0.5-1 mg subcutaneous injection once weekly Ozempic coupons
+Ozempic (semaglutide) Type 2 diabetes mellitus, cardiovascular event risk reduction in those with Type 2 diabetes and heart disease, risk reduction of worsening kidney disease, kidney failure, and death in people with Type 2 diabetes and kidney disease 0.25 to 1 mg subcutaneous injection once weekly Ozempic coupons

-Rybelsus (semaglutide) Type 2 diabetes mellitus 7-14 mg once daily Rybelsus coupons
+Rybelsus (semaglutide) Type 2 diabetes mellitus 3 to 14 mg once daily Rybelsus coupons

-Victoza (liraglutide) Type 2 diabetes mellitus, cardiovascular event risk reduction in those with Type 2 diabetes and cardiovascular disease 1.2-1.8 mg subcutaneous injection once daily Victoza coupons
+Victoza (liraglutide) Type 2 diabetes mellitus, cardiovascular event risk reduction in those with Type 2 diabetes and heart disease 0.6 to 1.8 mg subcutaneous injection once daily Victoza coupons

-Mounjaro (tirzepatide) Type 2 diabetes mellitus 5-15 mg subcutaneous injection once weekly Mounjaro coupons
+Mounjaro (tirzepatide) Type 2 diabetes mellitus 2.5 to 15 mg subcutaneous injection once weekly Mounjaro coupons

-Farxiga (dapagliflozin) Type 2 diabetes mellitus, heart failure risk reduction in Type 2 diabetes mellitus with heart disease or multiple cardiovascular risk factors, heart failure risk reduction in those with reduced cardiac ejection fractions, heart failure and kidney disease progression risk reduction in those with chronic renal disease 5-10 mg once daily Farxiga coupons
+Farxiga (dapagliflozin) Type 2 diabetes mellitus, heart failure risk reduction in Type 2 diabetes mellitus with heart disease or multiple cardiovascular risk factors, heart failure risk reduction in those with reduced cardiac ejection fractions, heart failure and kidney disease progression risk reduction in those with chronic kidney disease 5 to 10 mg once daily Farxiga coupons

-Jardiance (empagliflozin) Type 2 diabetes mellitus, cardiovascular event risk reduction in Type 2 diabetes mellitus, heart failure risk reduction in those with reduced cardiac ejection fractions 10-25 mg once daily Jardiance coupons
+Jardiance (empagliflozin) Type 2 diabetes mellitus, cardiovascular event risk reduction in people with Type 2 diabetes and heart disease, heart failure risk reduction in those with reduced cardiac ejection fractions 10 25 mg once daily Jardiance coupons

-Invokana (canagliflozin) Type 2 diabetes mellitus, cardiovascular event risk reduction in Type 2 diabetes mellitus with cardiovascular disease, kidney disease progression risk reduction and cardiovascular event risk reduction in those with Type 2 diabetes mellitus and nephropathy and albuminuria >300 mg/day 100-300 mg once daily Invokana coupons
+Invokana (canagliflozin) Type 2 diabetes mellitus, cardiovascular event risk reduction in Type 2 diabetes mellitus with heart disease, kidney disease progression risk reduction, and cardiovascular event risk reduction in those with Type 2 diabetes mellitus and diabetic kidney disease with albuminuria >300 mg/day 100 to 300 mg once daily Invokana coupons

-Glipizide Type 2 diabetes mellitus 2.5-20 mg twice daily Glipizide coupons
+Glucotrol (glipizide) Type 2 diabetes mellitus 5 to 40 mg daily in two divided doses Glipizide coupons

-Amaryl (glimepiride) Type 2 diabetes mellitus 1-4 mg once daily Amaryl coupons
+Amaryl (glimepiride) Type 2 diabetes mellitus 1 to 8 mg once daily Amaryl coupons

-Repaglinide Type 2 diabetes mellitus 0.5-4 mg before meals up to four times daily Repaglinide coupons
+Prandin (repaglinide) Type 2 diabetes mellitus 0.5 to 4 mg before meals up to four times daily Repaglinide coupons

-Metformin Type 2 diabetes mellitus, polycystic ovarian syndrome (off-label) 500-1000 mg twice daily Metformin coupons
+Glucophage (metformin) Type 2 diabetes mellitus 500 mg twice daily or 850 mg once daily Metformin coupons

 Januvia (sitagliptin) Type 2 diabetes mellitus 100 mg once daily Januvia coupons

-Actos (pioglitazone) Type 2 diabetes mellitus 15-45 mg once daily Actos coupons
+Actos (pioglitazone) Type 2 diabetes mellitus 15 to 45 mg once daily Actos coupons

 Lantus Solostar (insulin glargine) Type 2 diabetes mellitus, Type 1 diabetes mellitus Individualized dose injected subcutaneously once daily Lantus Solostar coupons